Top 4 Small Business Technology Trends in 2026

 Headlines are constantly being made about tech trends for large enterprises—but what if that’s not your company?
 Learn how the latest technologies impact small businesses up through medium enterprises.

-As we look ahead to 2025, it’s important for businesses to outline their strategy based on this year’s major developments.
-With that in mind, here are the four technology trends that have already defined 2024 and that will continue to top the list in 2025.
+As we look to the year ahead, it’s important for businesses to outline their strategy based on this year’s major developments.
+With that in mind, here are the top four technology trends for small businesses:

 According to this report on the impact of AI on SMBs, the top benefits were: